raywo/MMM-PublicTransportHafas/README.md

 ## Special Thanks

 * [Michael Teeuw](https://github.com/MichMich) for inspiring me and many others to build a MagicMirror module.
 * [Jannis Redmann](https://github.com/derhuerst) for creating the most useful [hafas-client](https://github.com/derhuerst/hafas-client) library which provides the data for this module.
+Please support him on [Patreon](https://www.patreon.com/derhuerst).
 * The community of magicmirror.builders for help in the development process and all contributors for finding and fixing errors in this module.